matthijsthoolen/hangman/README.md

 	* Intermediate level: Normal words and 9 steps to complete the gallow
 	* Advanced level: Long and difficult words and only 6 steps to complete the gallow
 	* Expert level: A selection of the hardest words available for Hangman, and you only hang in 3 times...
+	* Custom level: A custom level where you can select the length of the word and your lives/ tries.

 ### Arcade mode